kubernetes-sigs/network-policy-api/site-src/api-overview.md

 be read as-is, i.e. there will not be any implicit isolation effects for the Pods selected by the ClusterNetworkPolicy, as opposed to implicit deny NetworkPolicy rules imply.

-- **Accept**: Accepts the selected traffic, allowing it into the destination.
+- **Accept**: Accepts the selected traffic, including replies to that traffic and related ICMP traffic (e.g. ICMP errors such as "destination unreachable" or "packet too big").
 No further ClusterNetworkPolicy or NetworkPolicy rules will be processed.

 - **Deny**: Drops the selected traffic.
 No further ClusterNetworkPolicy or NetworkPolicy rules will be